ddev/ddev/docs/content/users/quickstart.md

     Change the admin name and related information as needed.

-    The admin login URL is specified by `frontName` in app/etc/env.php.
+    The admin login URL is specified by `frontName` in `app/etc/env.php`.

-    You may want to add the [Magento 2 Sample Data](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/next-steps/sample-data/composer-packages.html) with
+    You may want to add the [Magento 2 Sample Data](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/next-steps/sample-data/composer-packages.html) with:

     ```
     ddev magento sampledata:deploy